Dancing on the Precipice

 And it doesn’t get closer to Israel’s strategic aim of stopping Hezbollah’s attacks and allowing the more than 60,000 Israelis on the northern border who haven’t been in their houses for nearly a year to return home.”

-Bowen also answers the question as what the point of the attack was, given in isolation it seems to have done nothing but humiliate Hezbollah and devastate it’s morale, which would normally be something employed in the prelude to a mass assault from Israel into Lebanon.
+Bowen also answers the question as what the point of the attack was, given in isolation it seems to have done nothing but humiliate Hezbollah and devastate its morale, which would normally be something employed in the prelude to a mass assault from Israel into Lebanon.

 “The Israelis have used important, audacious weapons, which are clearly very effective in their terms.